 Once in Benares I had a very long interview with Sri Anandamayi Ma in which she spoke with me at length about certain meditation practices that actually deceive aspiring yogis into thinking that they are making progress, and then after years of practice they find themselves (in Ma’s exact words:) empty.

 Certainly the yogi should be experiencing the effects of a yogic practice.
-They can take many forms, but Yoganandaji’s list pretty well covers it all.
-Since people’s energy bodies differ in character and quality, everyone will not experience the same things nor after the same time of practice.
+They can take many forms, and since people’s energy bodies differ in character and quality, everyone will not experience the same things nor after the same time of practice.
 Yet peace and a feeling of ease and well-being, including a feeling of quiet joy, should start occurring after steady practice.
 Some people experience this in the very first meditation and others only after some time.
-However, if after several months nothing is happening the yogi must carefully check to make sure his practice is correct.
+However, if after several weeks nothing is happening the yogi must carefully check to make sure his practice is correct.
 If it is, then the method may be at fault and he should not hesitate to try something else.

 Meditating is very much like drilling for oil or water.
 The effects, like the drill, pass through various layers of the inner mind–the subtle bodies.
 Some layers are gone through quickly, and other take quite a while.
 The yogi can experience very positive effects and then after a while nothing seems to be happening in his meditation.
 This is because he has become acclimated to the practice and is then going through a period of assimilation and inner adjustment.
 But after some time (it differs for each person) he will again experience very real effects of progress.
 This can happen many times until the yogi is really adept.